aiboyles/aiboyles/README.md

 Hi, I'm Ann!

 I like to tinker with code for fun.
-Here you can find little experiments, tools, and projects I used when I taught high school computer science.
+Here you can find little experiments, tools, and projects I've made (including some that I used when I taught high school computer science).

 #### Programming languages:
 <p>